-While there will be discrete English lessons each day, literacy skills, in particular speaking and listening & writing, will be used and developed in every curriculum area through the International Primary Curriculum.
-Taught Literacy sessions will ensure that children are engaged in a variety of activities matched to their specific needs.
-Play, storytelling, talking about their own experiences and ideas, drama and improvisation provide a sound base at Foundation, Key Stage 1 and Key Stage 2 with an emphasis on pupils exploring and expressing their own world.
-Teaching and learning styles will mix instruction; group collaboration; paired work; practical activity, performance; individual research and investigation with appropriate strategies to encourage effective learning through language, such as sharing learning intentions and success criteria and opportunities to review and evaluate.
+While there will be discrete English lessons each day, literacy skills, in particular speaking, listening and writing, will be used and developed in every curriculum area through the International Primary Curriculum.
+Taught English sessions will ensure that children are engaged in a variety of activities matched to their specific needs.
+Play, storytelling, talking about their own experiences and ideas, drama and improvisation provide a sound base at Foundation, Key Stage 1 and Key Stage 2 places an emphasis on pupils exploring and expressing their own world.
+Teaching and learning styles will mix instruction, group collaboration, paired work, practical activity, performance, individual research and investigation with appropriate strategies to encourage effective learning through language, such as sharing learning objective and success criteria and opportunities to review and evaluate.
 Varied and regular writing tasks will also be a feature across the whole of our curriculum in every year group.

 Phonics teaching will follow the ‘Read Write Inc publication’ (RWI).
 It is a consistent, rigorous and dynamic literacy programme to teach EVERY child to read by the age of six.
 Using synthetic phonics, children quickly learn to blend letter sounds together following a fun and effective programme.

 The RWI programme has been proven to be a very successful method of teaching every child to read and write using phonics.
 Evidence of this can be found in the Ofsted Report: ‘Reading by six: how the best schools do it.’

 All children in KS1 will be following the programme.
 They will have already been assessed, so will be put into groups and given the appropriate RWI reading and workbooks to follow.
 The programme can also be followed by older children to catch up.
 KS1 will be using RWI as their reading scheme.